 On December 4, 2021 a 38 year old man was bit by a shark while surfing at the popular break Banyans in Kailua- Kona between the hours of 5:55 and 6 PM during a period of light rain.
-Veteran surfer Jared “Jahred” Willieford was waiting for a wave with a nearby surfer when the shark slammed into him and grasped his arm, pulling him off the board and submerging him before releasing.
-He reported the shark bit him then spun and hit him in the face with its tail.
-The incident was captured on a Surfline-surf camera.
+Veteran surfer and waterman Jared “Jahred” Willieford was waiting for a wave with a nearby surfer when the shark slammed into him and grasped his arm, pulling him off the board and submerging him before releasing.
+He reported the shark bit him, then spun and hit him in the face with its tail.
+The incident was captured on a Surfline-surf camera (frame grab below).
 Once released he was able to swim to the adjacent surfer who applied a tourniquet with her leash.
-Aided by this fellow surfer, Mr. Willeford was able to come ashore and was treated by emergency responders for lacerations to his arm, before being transported to hospital.
+Aided by this fellow surfer, Mr. Willeford was able to swim ashore and be treated by emergency responders for lacerations to his arm, before being transported to hospital.

 This is yet the 8th confirmed incident of an unprovoked* shark bite on a human in 2021, and once documented, makes the 145th record maintained by the Hawaii Dept of Land and Resources since 1995.
 Consistent with long-term trends, in 2020 the United States experienced the most unprovoked shark bites in the world, with 33 confirmed cases according to the international Shark Attack File at the Florida Museum of Natural History.
 This is 19.5% lower than the 41 incidents that occurred in the U.S. in 2019.
 The 33 cases represent 58% of the worldwide total in 2020.
 This is a decrease from 2019 when 64% of the worldwide unprovoked bites occurred in the U.S. Florida ranked number 1 in the USA in 2020 with 16 bites, followed by Hawaii with 5, and California with 4.

 Ranking of Unprovoked Shark Attacks by State 2020.